Welcome 🌻 to Friday’s Roundup of Good News!

 Finally, I want to highlight something I heard when listening to the podcasts about the Jan 6 committee: the DOJ, in the last few days under tRump, mostly joined together when they all threatened to resign when tdfg was trying to install Jeffrey Clark.
 The scandal would have overshadowed anything Clark said.
 This unity, this defiance, was key to saving our democracy.

 📥 Actions You Can Take 📤

 DONATE TO GNR SAVES DEMOCRACY!

 newish!!!
 Tax-exempt organization complaint referrals.
 13909.
-This has been filled out for the NRA, but, hey, you can use it for a lot of other organizations.
+You can fill this out for the NRA and lots of other organizations.
 How about if some of us white folk go into some of the MAGA churches and video record what they’re saying?

 Voting rights.
 This may be the biggest issue threatening our democracy right now.
 Besides contacting your representatives at the state and federal level to do the right thing (depending on who they are), you can support and contact these organizations:

 Democracy Docket — founded by Marc Elias, so important in fighting the challenges after the last election.